Any radioactive iodine that is not taken up directly by the thyroid will be passed through the urine. Be sure to follow your doctor's

 - Wash hands often and thoroughly.

-- Resume normal thyroid medicines 48 hours after the treatment.
+- Resume normal thyroid medications 48 hours after the treatment.

 A follow-up visit with your doctor will be scheduled 4-6 weeks after treatment.
 Radioactive active iodine treatment can cause